pearsontechnology/martingale-ui/docs/readme.md

+---
+caption: Getting Started
+icon: Alert
+path: /docs/gettingstarted
+filename: gettingstarted.js
+order: 0
+---

-const documentContents = `Welcome to Martingale, this guide will walk you through installing and configuring a local standalone version of Martingale that later will be extended with Packs and proxied through Kong to support Google OAuth as a singin option.
+Welcome to Martingale, this guide will walk you through installing and configuring a local standalone version of Martingale that later will be extended with Packs and proxied through Kong to support Google OAuth as a singin option.

 ## Table of Contents